danielmichaels/zet/20230507002110/README.md

-# Helm install/upgrade dynamically with Go
+# Helm upgrade dynamically with Go

 I wrote a python file to create `helm upgrade` commands dynamically based on environment variables.